Beach-Brews/devvit-community-survey/terms.md

 ### 7. Changes to This Policy

 This Privacy Policy may be updated periodically.
-Changes will be reflected in the “Last Updated” date above.
+Changes will be reflected in the “Last Updated” date of the wiki page this document resides on.

 ### 8. Contact

-If you have questions about this Privacy Policy, please contact us via [Mod Mail on r/CommunitySurvey](https://www.reddit.com/message/compose?to=/r/Subreddit&subject=Terms+of+Use).
+If you have questions about this Privacy Policy, please contact us via [Mod Mail on r/CommunitySurvey](https://www.reddit.com/message/compose?to=/r/CommunitySurveysubject=Privacy+Policy).